Silent Era Information*Progressive Silent Film List*Lost Films*People*Theaters

 Born 20 October 1882 in Lugos, Austria-Hungary (now Lugoj, Romania) as Béla Ferenc Dezsö Blaskó.

-Died 16 August 1956 in Los Angeles, California, USA, of a heart attack.
+Died 16 August 1956 in Los Angeles, California, USA, of heart failure.

 Married Ilona Szmik, 25 June 1917; divorced, July 1920.